Have you ever found yourself struggling to keep track of all your daily tasks, goals, and appointments?

 One is that the entries are short and logged in the form of bullet points as opposed to the more expressive journaling forms out there.

-For bullet journals, you focus on the things that need to get done, progress in certain tasks that you have set out for yourself, and crossing out the tasks that you have accomplished.
+For bullet journals, you focus on the things that need to get done, progress in certain tasks that you have set out for yourself, and cross out the tasks that you have accomplished.

 2. Fast as a Bullet